HubSpotWebTeam/CodeExercise-HubSpotCMS/README.md

 **The Homepage**

 3. Use the page editor to create a page from your template.
 Make sure it behaves like the page in the demo gifs.
-If you are an experienced HubSpot CMS user and [want to use the HubSpot CLI][hubspot-cms-cli-docs], that's fine too!
 This page should contain the global header and footer plus the *Our Mission* and *Our Team* sections (see *Team module* requirements).

 **The Cats Library Page**

 4. Create another page to hold a cat library containing the same header and footer present on the global theme.

 5. Create a *Cats Library module* with the same look and feel of the *Team module* but this time instead of letting CMS Page Editors to input the information, make sure to fetch the data from [this endpoint][code-exercise-cats-lib].
-Make sure the library module is added to the page and that the global theme links and menus contains a link to this newly crreated page.
+Make sure the *Cats Library module* is added to the page and that the global theme links and menus contains a link to this newly crreated page.

 ### Home Page Elements